SEKOIA-IO/documentation/docs/getting_started/notifications-Listing_Creation.md

 3. Select `actions` that you want to see performed.
 You can choose multiple options: get an in-app notification, receive an email, send texts using webhooks or in a Mattermost channel
 4. Give your notification a `name`
 5. Save your changes

+### Playbooks notifications

+!!!
+Warning
+    The notification is only available for single-tenant account at the moment.

+The "A playbook has encountered an error" trigger, if selected alone, will send a notification for each error encountered by a playbook in your community, whether or not this error causes the playbook to crash.

+If you wish to be notified only if the playbook encounters an error *and* crashed, you can select the "And crashed" condition.